exercism/v3/languages/csharp/exercises/concept/integral-numbers/.meta/design.md

 ## Concepts

 - `integral-numbers`: know of the difference between signed and unsigned integral types; know of the existence of the integral types: `sbyte`, `byte`, `short`, `ushort`, `int`, `uint`, `long` and `ulong`; know when to use which integral type.
-- `casting`: Understand implicit type conversions and explicit casts.=
+- `casting`: Understand implicit type conversions and explicit casts.

 ## Prerequisites

 - `numbers`: define numbers and apply arithmetic and logic to them.